ptrkcsk/which-bond/README.md

 *(`which-bond` is a command line tool, hence the [`--global` install](https://docs.npmjs.com/getting-started/installing-npm-packages-globally))*

-- Run `which-bond`:
+### Run `which-bond`

 ```
 $ which-bond
 ```

 ℹ️ NOTE: The first time you run `which-bond`, it will download the Bond film data from TMDb and cache it on your computer.
-It may take around 30 seconds to complete the download, but after that `which-bond` will be very fast.
+The download may take around 30 seconds to complete, but after that `which-bond` will be very fast.
 Don’t worry, it’s not downloading a ton of data, it’s just spacing out requests to TMDb so as not to go over their [request rate limit](https://developers.themoviedb.org/3/getting-started/request-rate-limiting).
 You can look at the database yourself when it’s finished.
 It’s just a JSON file called `.db.json`.

+---

-### Options
+## Options

 `which-bond` supports the following command line options: